 Finding a comfy, affordable shoe that scratches all your itches is hard.
 The MOZO, however, comes pretty close.
 The best part about this shoe is the superior grip that won to slip resistant can’t budge over water.
 They are highly comfortable, well-cushioned, and feature a no-lace system if you prefer to avoid laces.

 - Extra cushioning

 - Tight upper until it’s broken in

 Red Wings Round Toe Lace-Up Boot – Best Splurge

-If you’re looking to spend some money but want to get some value on your return, Red Wings’ Round Toe comes with everything you need, including a customized insole.
-It is grippy and resistant to most liquids, has a high level of support, and is probably the longest-lasting boots on our list.
+If you’re looking to spend some money but want to get some value on your return, Red Wings’ Round Toe has everything you need, including a customized insole.
+It is grippy and water resistant to most liquids, has a high level of support, and is probably the longest-lasting boot on our list.

 - Excellent durability

 - Oil-tanned leather